originally posted on Concept Hub

 Big brands have a lot to get their arms around when leveraging social media, but creating buzz usually isn’t one of the big hurdles.

-I have to admit, I have the most fun working with companies who are building a community that is around a passionate cause.
+I have to admit, I have the most fun working with companies who are building a community that around a passionate cause.
 Oftentimes I get to work with passionate causes through a nonprofit client.

 A passionate cause can be anything from curing cancer to running.
 It is a cause or activity that people are consumed by.
-They are involved in the community not for money, but for the greater good (personal or global), to make and difference, and to be part of a community.
+They are involved in the community not for money, but for the greater good (personal or global), to make a difference, and to be part of a community.
 This is the kind of stuff that social media was created for.

 Like big brands, those organization that are part of a passionate cause have a huge community of people already involved in social media.
 The challenge is, they may not be involved with your organization.
 There are so many competing groups, events, organizations, and chatter, it takes work to get people focused in one direction.
 When working with nonprofits the challenge is compounded by a lack of time and resources to nurture the existing communities.
 Too many times groups have fallen for the idea of “build it and they will come” hoping that a plug and play social media platform will solve all the problems.